Graduate Writing Tutors

 Zachary Powell is a PhD graduate student in English with an emphasis in Film and Media Studies.
 With a Master's from Kansas State University, he taught high school for seven years preparing students for college writing.
 Alongside teaching rhetoric and analysis in writing, he has also taught creative writing.

 Anna Alden serves as the Writing Center Assistant in addition to her work as a consultant.
-She graduated from UR with a degree in English.
+She graduated from UR with a degree in English, and is a graduate student at the Warner School of Education studying Higher Education.
 She enjoys working with students from a variety of disciplines, and discussing students' individual writing processes.

 Kelley Annesley is a PhD student in the philosophy department, with particular interest in moral beliefs, how we change them, and how we talk about them.
 Though her background is in the humanities, Kelley enjoys working with students in any discipline.
 She does, however, have a special interest in argumentative papers.